-- 4.1 The functions that are to be delegated by the Health Board to the Integration Joint Board are set out in Part 1 of Annex 1.
-The services to which these functions relate, which are currently provided by the Health Board and which are to be integrated, are set out in Part 2 of Annex 1. - 4.2 The functions that are to be delegated by the Local Authority to the Integration Joint Board are set out in Part 1 of Annex 2.
-The services to which these functions relate, which are currently provided by the Local Authority and which are to be integrated, are set out in Part 2 of Annex 2. - 4.3 In exercising its functions, the IJB must take into account the Parties' requirements to meet their respective statutory obligations, standards set by government and other organisational and service delivery standards set by the Parties.
-Apart from those functions delegated by virtue of this Scheme, the Parties retain their distinct statutory responsibilities and therefore also retain their formal decision-making roles. - 4.4 The delegation of functions from the Parties to the IJB shall not affect the legality of any contract made between either of the Parties and any third party, which relates to the delivery of integrated or non-integrated services.
-The IJB shall be mindful of the Parties' contracts and will enter into a joint commissioning strategy with the Parties.

-4.5 Some integrated services may be hosted by the IJB on behalf of other integration authorities, or some integrated services may be hosted by another integration authority on behalf of the IJB.
+- 4.4 In exercising its functions, the IJB must take into account the Parties' requirements to meet their respective statutory obligations, standards set by government and other organisational and service delivery standards set by the Parties.
+Apart from those functions delegated by virtue of this Scheme, the Parties retain their distinct statutory responsibilities and therefore also retain their formal decision-making roles. - 4.5 The delegation of functions from the Parties to the IJB shall not affect the legality of any contract made between either of the Parties and any third party, which relates to the delivery of integrated or non-integrated services.
+The IJB shall be mindful of the Parties' contracts and will enter into a joint commissioning strategy with the Parties. - 4.6 Some integrated services may be hosted by the IJB on behalf of other integration authorities, or some integrated services may be hosted by another integration authority on behalf of the IJB.
 The IJB will consider and agree the hosting arrangements.